Area 2: Computer Science, Bachelor of Science Degree

 About the Faculty

 Computer science classes are taught by experienced and caring faculty members who believe in individualized attention for their students.
-The student-faculty ratio at Central Missouri is about 17 to 1, which allows for personalized attention for each student.
-The computer science faculty conduct both theoretical and applied research in their own areas and publish their research results on major research journals.
-In addition, they also travel to give technical talks at various national/international conferences.
-They are committed to deliver today's technology to students.
+The student-faculty ratio at Central Missouri is about 17 to 1.
+The computer science faculty conduct both theoretical and applied research in their own areas, present their research results at various national/international conferences, and produce publications in major research journals.
+They are also committed to deliver today's technology to students.

 The department sponsors a student chapter of ACM.
 It provides our computer science students with a platform of peer interaction and active participation in out-of-theclassroom experiences.

-Demand for information technology professionals in the United States and Missouri grows faster than universities can produce graduates.
-The Bureau of Labor Statistics listed the fastest growing occupations in the US that require a Bachelor's degree or higher through year 2018.
-Two of the top ten fastest growing occupations are computer related.
+Demand for computer science professionals in the United States and Missouri grows faster than universities can produce graduates.
+The Bureau of Labor Statistics listed the fastest growing occupations in the US that require a Bachelor's degree or higher through year 2020.
+Four of the top 15 fastest growing occupations are computer related.

 Here at the University of Central Missouri, the job placement of our graduates is excellent.
 According to the recent report from the Office of Career Services at UCM, our computer science students are among the most successful in finding jobs.
-Our computer science graduates are employed in companies such as Sprint, Boeing, VMWare, Cerner, Garmin, DST, YRC Worldwide, Honeywell, Mutual of Omaha, All- State, Huber and Associates, Shelter Insurance, AIG, Computer Associates International, Busch, and Scottrade with high starting salaries.
+Our computer science graduates are employed in companies such as Sprint, Boeing, VMWare, Cerner, Garmin, DST, YRC Worldwide, Honeywell, MasterCard, Commerce Bank, UMB, All-State, Shelter Insurance, AIG, Computer Associates International, Busch, and Scottrade with high starting salaries.